 Winterhawk can also support you in completing questions relating to how your organisation manages data privacy when submitting RFPs, Tenders, RFI and bidding for new contracts.

 No single solution in the market can address all of the GDPR’s requirements, however we can recommend the following SAP solutions.

 Access Controls: Managing lawful user access to personal data is a core requirement of GDPR either in active business systems, contracted processors, archives, as part of employee enrolment, or contract management.

-SAP Process Control (PC): Providing ongoing digital evidence to the supervising authority of for example compliant policies & privacy notices and procedures, legal exclusions, controls (with automated monitoring across SAP and non-SAP systems), challenge responses, audit evidence and action management.
-See our GDPR content here.
+SAP Process Control (PC): Providing ongoing digital evidence to the supervising authority of, for example, compliant policies, privacy notices and procedures, legal exclusions, controls (with automated monitoring across SAP and non-SAP systems), challenge responses, audit evidence and action management.
+See our content here.

 SAP Risk Management: Enterprise industry standard solution to conduct privacy impact assessments, integrated with Process Control.